Fecal Incontinence Treatment in Downers Grove

 Fecal incontinence refers to problems associated with bowel control.

 Fecal Incontinence specifically refers to the inability to restrict a bowel movement before reaching a restroom.
 If you have questions about the treatment options for fecal incontinence, request a consultation with a physician at Digestive Health Services.
-We have multiple office locations outside of Chicago, including Downers Grove and Hinsdale.
+We have an office location outside of Chicago, in Downers Grove.

 About 18 million adults in the United States have Fecal Incontinence with women being slightly more susceptible to it.
 If you have had any of the following conditions your risk of experiencing Fecal Incontinence can be increased: